socmind/socmind0/README.md

-What happens when multiple LLMs are put in a group chat?
+Join a group chat with multiple LLMs.